AkumaHiza/Gold_fever/README.md

 ## Dokumentacja

-This folder contains documentation in Polish.
+That folder contains documentation in Polish.

 ## prettyfont